LLNL/sundials/doc/shared/sunmatrix/SUNMatrix_MagmaDense.rst

 In addition, the SUNMATRIX_MAGMADENSE module defines the following implementation specific functions:

-.. c:function:: SUNMatrix SUNMatrix_MagmaDense(sunindextype M, sunindextype N, SUNMemoryType memtype, SUNMemoryHelper memhelper, void* queue)
+.. c:function:: SUNMatrix SUNMatrix_MagmaDense(sunindextype M, sunindextype N, SUNMemoryType memtype, SUNMemoryHelper memhelper, void* queue, SUNContext sunctx)

    This constructor function creates and allocates memory for an :math:`M \times N` SUNMATRIX_MAGMADENSE ``SUNMatrix``.

    **Arguments:**
       * *M* -- the number of matrix rows.
       * *N* -- the number of matrix columns.
       * *memtype* -- the type of memory to use for the matrix data; can be ``SUNMEMTYPE_UVM`` or ``SUNMEMTYPE_DEVICE``.
       * *memhelper* -- the memory helper used for allocating data.
       * *queue* --  a ``cudaStream_t`` when using CUDA or a ``hipStream_t`` when
         using HIP.
+      * *sunctx* -- the :c:type:`SUNContext` object (see :numref:`SUNDIALS.SUNContext`)

    **Return value:**
       If successful, a ``SUNMatrix`` object otherwise ``NULL``.

-.. c:function:: SUNMatrix SUNMatrix_MagmaDenseBlock(sunindextype nblocks, sunindextype M_block, sunindextype N_block, SUNMemoryType memtype, SUNMemoryHelper memhelper, void* queue)
+.. c:function:: SUNMatrix SUNMatrix_MagmaDenseBlock(sunindextype nblocks, sunindextype M_block, sunindextype N_block, SUNMemoryType memtype, SUNMemoryHelper memhelper, void* queue, SUNContext sunctx)

    This constructor function creates and allocates memory for a block diagonal SUNMATRIX_MAGMADENSE ``SUNMatrix`` with *nblocks* of size :math:`M \times N`.

    **Arguments:**
       * *nblocks* -- the number of matrix rows.
       * *M_block* -- the number of matrix rows in each block.
       * *N_block* -- the number of matrix columns in each block.
       * *memtype* -- the type of memory to use for the matrix data; can be ``SUNMEMTYPE_UVM`` or ``SUNMEMTYPE_DEVICE``.
       * *memhelper* -- the memory helper used for allocating data.
       * *queue* --  a ``cudaStream_t`` when using CUDA or a ``hipStream_t`` when
         using HIP.
+      * *sunctx* -- the :c:type:`SUNContext` object (see :numref:`SUNDIALS.SUNContext`)

    **Return value:**
       If successful, a ``SUNMatrix`` object otherwise ``NULL``.